satya-das/cib/README.md

 ```

 Macro `__ZZ_ CIB _CLASS_INTERNAL_DEF` adds a protected constructor, declares `__zz_cib_Helper` as a friend class and adds a private data member.
 The data member `__zz_cib_h_` is the opaque pointer of original class that is created on library side.
 The constructor is to construct object from opaque pointer.
 We call client facing class as proxy class because the "real" object is on the library side and the proxy class only holds an opaque pointer of that.

+<a name="helperclassdefinition"></a>

+#### 9.1.9.1\.
+Helper class definition
 We will now move to see the content of file that was #include'd at the end of proxy class definition file.

 **File**: exp/__zz_cib_internal/example-impl.h. _Helper of proxy class_: